Ta-alj/final_project/README.md

 The server must contain a database with the configured schema as entailed in the schema overview section.

 - **Apache** Must be installed and configured to execute the python CGI script.
-NOTICE: make sure that the mod_cgi module is enabled and that your Apache configuration points to the directory containing the CGI script to not run into errors.
+**NOTE: make sure that the mod_cgi module is enabled and that your Apache configuration points to the directory containing the CGI script to not run into errors.*

 - **HTML template** must be placed in ./templates directory relative to the CGI script.